Psychological Health of Hostages Released by Hamas: Possible Consequences and Future Implications

 2023-11-24 19:57:36

-After about seven weeks of detention in Gaza, a number of researchers and doctors are raising questions about the possible consequences on the mental health of the hostages released by Hamas.
+After regarding seven weeks of detention in Gaza, a number of researchers and doctors are raising questions regarding the possible consequences on the mental health of the hostages released by Hamas.
 Some of them believe that although there are no symptoms of post-traumatic stress specific to the hostages, the hostage experience itself carries its own characteristics.
 It may cause future problems such as isolation, possible exposure to humiliation, and feelings of helplessness.

 Published on: 24/11/2023 – 20:57